-On May 15, 2008, the Corporation acquired 100% of SAM, a leading independent asset management company, with a history of offering investment management services to high net worth individuals and institutions for more than 27 years.
-SAM manages the Sprott family of funds and discretionary managed accounts.
-The Corporation acquired all of the outstanding shares of SAM pursuant to the terms of a share exchange agreement dated May 15, 2008 among SAM, the shareholders of SAM and the Corporation (the "Share Exchange Agreement").
-The Corporation issued an aggregate of 150,000,000 common shares ("Common Shares") to the shareholders of SAM.
-See "Interest of Management and Others in Material Transactions".
-A
+On May 15, 2008, the Corporation acquired 100% of SAMI, a leading independent asset management company, with a history of offering investment management services to high net worth individuals and institutions for almost 30 years.
+The Corporation acquired all of the outstanding shares of SAMI pursuant to the terms of a share exchange agreement dated May 15, 2008 among SAMI, the shareholders of SAMI and the Corporation (the "Share Exchange

+Agreement").
+The Corporation issued an aggregate of 150,000,000 common shares ("Common Shares") to the shareholders of SAMI.